jmb-oddbook/jmb-oddbook/README.md

 Hang on a bit.
 I'm getting organised here.

 Lorem ipsum about me section.
-Books, Plants, and Code - not necessarity in that order...
+Books, Plants, and Code - not necessarily in that order...

 **Portfolio website:** [https://jmbaldwin.github.io](https://jmbaldwin.github.io)